7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 10/exercise_1.md

   All 2 tests passed.
 ok
 ```
-All you have to do to enable eunit is include this line in your file:
+All you have to do to enable **eunit** is add the following line to the top of your file:

     -include_lib("eunit/include/eunit.hrl").

-and make sure your test function names end in `_test` (eunit automatically exports the test functions for you).
+and make sure the names of your test functions end in `_test` (eunit automatically exports the test functions for you).
 That feature of eunit comes in handy in this exercise.